-Following the sale of the Zara Project and the appointment of Mr Bent as the Managing Director of the Company, the Board implemented a formal STIP which is to include cash bonuses to executives upon achievement of predefined targets.
-The maximum bonus percentage ("MBP") ranges between 10 per cent and 50 per cent of an executive's fixed annual salary depending on the position held.
-The STIP is based on achieving "base" and "stretch" targets for the year.
-Achieving the base target attracts 50 per cent of the relevant MBP and achieving the stretch target or better attracts up to 100 per cent of the relevant MBP.
+The Board has implemented a formal STIP which includes cash bonuses to executives upon achievement of predefined targets.
+The maximum bonus percentage ("MBP") ranges between 10% and 50% of an executive's fixed annual salary depending on the position held.
+The STIP is based on achieving "Expected" and "Stretch" targets for the year.
+Achieving the expected target attracts 20% of the relevant MBP and achieving the stretch target or better attracts up to 100% of the relevant MBP.

-The targets set by the Remuneration Committee and the Board in relation to the STIP targets for key management personnel are broadly aligned with the following key strategic objectives for the next financial year, the period ended June 30, 2014:
+The targets set by the Remuneration Committee and the Board for the 30 June 2014 financial year in relation to STIP targets for directors and executives was broadly aligned with the following key strategic objectives:

 - (i) the acquisition by the Company of a significant project.
 In relation to the acquisition of a project, the Board has discretion and needs to be satisfied that the acquisition is "significant" in the context of the Company.
-Stretch targets are based on the price and quality of the asset acquired by the Company; - (ii) successful exploration at the Company's projects.
-The entitlement ranges from no bonus, where exploration does not add value through various stages up to 100 per cent for a stretch target where exploration defines potential for an economic stand-alone or satellite development; and - (iii) meeting of defined personnel objectives.
-These relate to matters such as safety, the environment, costs meeting regulatory matters and the like.
+Stretch targets are based on the price and quality of any asset acquired by the Company; - (ii) successful exploration at the Company's projects.
+The entitlement ranges from no bonus, where exploration does not add value through various stages up to 100% for a stretch target where exploration defines potential for an economic stand-alone or satellite development; and - (iii) meeting of defined personnel objectives.
+These relate to matters such as safety, the environment, costs, meeting regulatory matters and the like.